QuickBooks Blog

 What is in-house payroll?

 In-house payroll is when an internal department handles payroll processing for the organization.
-The staff who process payroll in-house are categorized as employees, and as such, are paid through the same payroll system that they help manage.
+The staff who process payroll in-house are categorized as employees and are paid through the same payroll system they help manage.
 In-house payroll clerks often fall within the human resources or financial department.

 How does in-house payroll work?